Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 Plant kingdom, kingdom plantae

-Hello friends, in today’s article, we are going to study thoroughly about the plant kingdom and will learn in very simple language.
-In this, you will get all the information related to the Plant kingdom or Botany, but this article will have to be read from beginning to end.
-Only then you will understand well, so let’s read step by step without wasting time.
+Hello friends, in today’s article, we will study the plant kingdom thoroughly and learn in very simple language.
+You will get all the information related to the Plant kingdom or Botany, but this article must be read from beginning to end.
+Only then will you understand well, so let’s read step by step without wasting time.

 Who gave the plant kingdom?

-Scientist Carolus Linnaeus was the first to present the Plant kingdom, he was the first to classify the organisms, in which he divided the organisms into two kingdoms.
+Scientist Carolus Linnaeus was the first to present the Plant kingdom; he was the first to classify the organisms, and he divided the organisms into two kingdoms.

 1. Kingdom Plantae